bryanwhiting/blog/creative/prose-red-eyed.md

 Oh!
 And all three of you are sleeping in chairs!

 Does that sound like something you'd like?
-No!?
+No?
+Hmm...

 But what if you got a midnight snack, would that make it better?